-It is a creative subject that involves the innovative thinking and development of ideas through coding.
-It can be studied alongside other Level 3 courses, including IT.
+Computer Science is also a creative subject that involves the innovative thinking and development of ideas through coding.

 You will learn to become a strong programmer using different programming paradigms.
 As part of this you will explore many of the standard algorithms used in searching, sorting and pathfinding and will be able to select the most appropriate to use, based on its efficiency and suitability for the problem at hand.
 A diverse range of theoretical topics are covered, including how computers use logic, number systems, networks, databases and more.